Pro Football Hall of Fame: Pros and Cons of Visiting

 Worth Visiting the Pro Football Hall of Fame?

-My father took me to the Baseball Hall of Fame in Cooperstown as a kid and it was an experience I cherished for years.
-As we age life makes us more cynical, but I still appreciated my visit to Canton as a 36 year old jaded NFL fan.
+My father took me to the Baseball Hall of Fame in Cooperstown as a kid.
+That was an experience I cherished for years.
+As we age life makes us more cynical.
+But I still appreciated my visit to Canton as a 36 year old jaded NFL fan.
 Is the Pro Football Hall of Fame worth visiting if you’re from outside the US and have only a casual interest in American football?
-If you’re close by, yes.
+If you’re close by, then yes.

 More to See in Canton, Ohio

 The William McKinley Presidential Library & Museum is definitely worth visiting in Canton.
 It has a fantastic recreation of a typical late 1800’s American town.
-And for those with no interest in football, the National First Ladies’ Library is also a great option while waiting for someone who’s visiting the Pro Football Hall of Fame.
+For those with no interest in football, the National First Ladies’ Library Museum is another great option.
+Canton offers a variety of activities while waiting for someone who is visiting the Pro Football Hall of Fame.

 Pro Football Hall of Fame Recap